ydementieiev/clang-format-action-cpp/README.md

     - name: Run clang-format style check for Cpp programs.
       uses: ydementieiev/clang-format-action-cpp@master
       with:
-        include_folders: 'src,include'
+        include_folders: 'src,include'               # Optional.
-        exclude_folders: 'src/3rdparty,src/external'
+        exclude_folders: 'src/3rdparty,src/external' # Optional.
+        style_guide: 'some_folder/.clang-format'     # Optional.
 ```

 This configuration will trigger the clang-format check on every push to the repository.
-It will check files in the `src` and `include` directories, while excluding any files found in `src/3rdparty` and `src/external` by default.
+It will check files in the `include_folders` directories, while excluding any files found in `exclude_folders`.
 But you can customize folders as described below.

 ### Inputs

 - `include_folders`: Comma-separated list of folders to include in the formatting check.
-Default is `'src,include'`.
+It's not required and default is `'./'`.
 - `exclude_folders`: Comma-separated list of folders to exclude from the formatting check.
-Default is `'src/3rdparty,src/external'`.
+It's not required and default is `''`.
-- `style-guide`: Path to the clang-format style guide file.
+- `style_guide`: Path to the clang-format style guide file.
 Adjust if your style guide file is located elsewhere.
 It's not required and defaults to `.clang-format` at the project's root.

 ## Contributing